Ed Perzel papers

 Scope and Contents

-The collection concerns Perzel's interest and work in the preservation of historic buildings in Charlotte, NC.
+The collection documents the work of Ed Perzel, former Chair of the Department of History and Associate Dean for the College of Liberal Arts and Sciences at UNC Charlotte.
+The material concerns Perzel's interest and work in the preservation of historic buildings in Charlotte, NC.
 Most of the collection exists in the form of photographs of historic buildings and residences, and photos of street scenes of Charlotte in the early 20th century.
-Perzel's career was known to have taken place during the 1970s and 1980s.

 - circa 1910-1980

 Collection is open for research.

 Some material may be copyrighted or restricted.
 It is the patron's obligation to determine and satisfy copyright or other case restrictions when publishing or otherwise distributing materials found in the collections.

 Biographical / Historical